kudak3/piggy_pennies/README.md

 # Piggie Pennies

-This mobile app is an interactive savings app for childred.
+This mobile app is an interactive savings app for children.
+Parents can assign chores and reward their kids when they complete the chores

 ## Getting Started
 To install the following components, please follow the Flutter Installation guide for your platform